 In hindsight, this information could have been incredibly useful to thousands of women considering vaginal mesh over the years.
-It could have prevented hundreds of thousands of adverse events and over 100,000 lawsuits filed by injured women.
+It could have prevented hundreds of thousands of adverse events and more than 100,000 vaginal mesh lawsuits filed by injured women.

 A More Transparent FDA

 The FDA officially ended the ASR program in May 2019, taking a major step towards more transparent medical device regulations.
 In June, at the request of Kaiser Health News, the agency took another step forward, releasing 22 years worth of reports collected through the ASR program.